By John Ebersole and William Patrick

 Published: Fall 2011

-—Margaret Spellings, 8th U.S. Secretary of Education
+—Margaret Spellings, 8th United States Secretary of Education

-John Ebersole is president of Excelsior College in Albany, New York.
+JOHN EBERSOLE is president of Excelsior College in Albany, New York.
 His career in adult, online and continuing education spans more than 25 years.

-William Patrick is an award-winning writer.
+WILLIAM B. PATRICK is an award-winning writer.
 Currently he is a faculty instructor at Fairfield University’s MFA program.